palantir/gradle-jacoco-coverage/README.md

 Code coverage requirements are specified separately for the different "realms" reported by Jacoco:
 - average coverage in a report, specified by the `-report` keyword
-- average coverage in a package, specified by the `_package` keyword
+- average coverage in a package, specified by the `packageThreshold` keyword
-- coverage in a class, specified by the `_class` keyword
+- coverage in a class, specified by the `classThreshold` keyword
-- coverage in a file, specified by the `_file` keyword
+- coverage in a file, specified by the `fileThreshold` keyword

 Each realm contains a number of so-called "scopes":
 - The file realm contains one scope for every source file, named by file name, e.g., "MyClass.java".
 Note that file